akeneo/pim-helpcenter/content/md/products-super-power/enrich-your-reference-entity-records.md

 You can combine filters.
 For instance, you can search on all brands with the country "Italy" AND the designer "Ron Arad".

 A record or an option can be removed from a filter using the cross.

+To empty a filter, you can click on the eraser.

 # Edit a record